Sixty-one infants die at Indian hospital in just two weeks

+India's cotton area seen rising 15 pct to 3-yr high as prices rally

+* Cotton prices rise 19 pct; oilseed, pulses values drop 60 pct

-CUTTACK, India Sixty-one infants have died at an Indian children's hospital in just two weeks, sparking protests and forcing the state government to launch an investigation.
+CUTTACK, India, Sept 2 Sixty-one infants have died at an Indian children's hospital in just two weeks, sparking protests and forcing the state government to launch an investigation.

 The deaths highlight the challenges faced in India's underfunded public health system, where successive governments have failed to address the acute shortage of staff and clinics.